 If you don’t do another thing to your home this fall, dress up your door with a seasonal treatment.
 Everyone who passes by will enjoy this highly visible tribute to autumn.
 If that’s as far as you want to take your fall décor, no problem.
 You’ve made your home’s exterior look lovely and put a smile on someone’s face – not a bad return for a five minute investment!

 If you are feeling imaginative and want to try something new, how about hanging a piece of artwork on your front door?
 Maybe a mirror embellished with some fall picks like sunflowers or berries?
 It would be darling to hang a chalkboard on your door and personalize it with a friendly greeting for guests.
-(Click here to see the chalkboard I’ve used on my door, now available at Nell Hill’s Online.)
 If you’re having a fall party and want your door to look extra special, tie a pottery water pitcher to your door using a fall ribbon, then insert some fresh flowers into the pitcher.
-Click here to check out a white pottery pitcher embellished with leaves that I think would look sensational in this kind of display.

 2. A Dining Table